-As expected, the negative price movement seen over the past couple of months has continued into August and the market has certainly had a seasonal feel to it, with the majority reporting business quieter than the previous month.
-Activity will increase in September, but we are still expecting to see a reduction in used values.
+As expected, the negative price movement seen over the past few months continued into September and this month the market feels weaker than would be normal for the time of year, with the majority reporting business quieter than planned.
+We expect to see further reductions in used values for the remainder of the year and only slightly more than typical seasonal patterns.
 Concerns about stock shortages have been replaced with concerns about excess supply, but the increased new and used car supply is still expected to be broadly matched with core demand from 'needs purchasers' (with these buyers less likely to generate a part exchange).
 The ongoing cost-of-living squeeze is likely to continue to make itself felt for several more months, but many customers are buying out of necessity and the economic situation impacts on what they buy and not whether they make a purchase.